gianniprocida/kafka-based-compensation-processing-system/README.md

 docker build -t compensation-rates-consumer .
 ```

 This docker image contains the instruction to run a consumer that reads messages from the `compensation` topic and writes each message to a file (shared/data.json).
 Those data will be made available to the other consumer using this multi-container setup and shared volumes.
-This consumer will be part of the consumer group called `compensation.grp-1`
+This consumer will be part of the consumer group called `compensation.grp-1`.
+This configuration is stored in the `kafka-settings.yaml` file.

 ## Run the consumer-compensation pod